 Our last stop of the day was the town of Vik.
 Arriving, we immediately went to check out the red-roofed church featured in most photos of the town followed by a dinner (that wasn't cooked from a camping stove with only dry goods) out as Smidjan Brugghus.

 It is hard to believe that so many sights could be squished into so little time, but Iceland manages to pack so much into such a small country.
-Stay tuned for part two of our diaries, covering the second week of our trip!
+Follow along part two of our Iceland diaries, covering the second week of our trip!